 The Servant's Plan: Character or Lineage?

-When Avraham's servant arrives in Charan, he devises a water-drawing test to identify an appropriate wife for Yitzchak.
-When Rivka passes this test, the servant proceeds to ask for her lineage, and only upon hearing that she is from Avraham's family, does he give praise to Hashem.
-What is the relationship between these two factors, and which is the primary one?
+Though Avraham never tells the servant to look for a woman with an upright character, upon arrival in Charan, the servant devises a water drawing test whose purpose appears to be to ascertain exactly that.
+Is this test an innovation of the servant?
+Did he have different criteria in his search for Yitzchak's wife than Avraham?
+Interestingly, when Rivka passes the test, the servant proceeds to ask for her lineage, and only upon hearing that she is from Avraham's family, does he give praise to Hashem.
+This, too, makes one question the relationship between the two criteria of character and lineage.
+Which is the primary one?
 If Rivka had turned out to be from a different family, would the servant have still been interested in her?

 (א) וַיִּקְרָא יִצְחָק אֶל יַעֲקֹב וַיְבָרֶךְ אֹתוֹ וַיְצַוֵּהוּ וַיֹּאמֶר לוֹ לֹא תִקַּח אִשָּׁה מִבְּנוֹת כְּנָעַן. (ב) קוּם לֵךְ פַּדֶּנָה אֲרָם בֵּיתָה בְתוּאֵל אֲבִי אִמֶּךָ וְקַח לְךָ מִשָּׁם אִשָּׁה מִבְּנוֹת לָבָן אֲחִי אִמֶּךָ. (בראשית כ"ח:א'-ב')